nfsi-canada/OBSW2025/TUTORIAL3/demo.md

 - `ZP`
 - `ZP-21`

-If you are using a `DayNoise` object to calculate the transfer functions (as opposed to averaged quantities over several days), the following may also be possible:
+If you are using a `DayNoise` object to calculate the transfer functions (as opposed to `StaNoise`), the following may also be possible:

 - `ZH`
 - `ZP-H`